thomas-legrand/mnist-classification/README.md

 Starting the service is as simple as running: `python3 app.py --host 0.0.0.0 --port 5000`.
 The service host is now referred as the server.

-Make sure that the server is set up to accept inbound HTTP traffic from any IP.
+Make sure that the server is set up to accept inbound HTTP traffic from your IP (or easier: from any IP).
 On Amazon EC2, you can do this by updating the security group assigned to your VM.
 If running the service locally, please use `--host 127.0.0.1`.